 Most social networking sites use AI in one way or another.
 It helps with things like adjusting to user preferences, finding friends and focusing on user behavior.

-For instance, Instagram uses machine learning (ML), a branch under AI, to analyze emoji usage on the platform.
+For instance, Facebook uses machine learning (ML), a branch under AI, to improve users’ experiences on the platform.
 What do you really mean when you use the winky face?
 Instagram is trying to process content better to understand how users engage.

 3. Video Games